Ixhuatlancillo

-Ixhuatlancillo is in the central zone of the state of Veracruz, Mexico, about 165 km from state capital Xalapa.
+Ixhuatlancillo is a municipality in the central zone of the Mexican state of Veracruz, about 165 km from Xalapa, the state capital.
 It has a surface of 39.48 km2 and is located at 18°54′N 97°09′W.

+Geography

 The municipality of Ixhuatlancillo is delimited to the north by La Perla, to the east by Mariano Escobedo, to the south by Orizaba, Río Blanco and Nogales and to the west by Maltrata.